ElbyFross/wpf-handler/README.md

 # Support the product
 ### Why the product need your support?
 It has a lot of anavoidable expances that must be covered.
-You may find mor information by th efollowing [link](https://github.com/ElbyFross/wpf-handler/wiki/Support-of-the-initiative)
+You may find more information by the following [link](https://github.com/ElbyFross/wpf-handler/wiki/Support-of-the-initiative)

 ### How to support?
-[[Patreon]](https://www.patreon.com/podshyvalov) - become a backer.
+* [[Patreon]](https://www.patreon.com/podshyvalov) - become a backer.
 It will be really helpful.
 Thank you in advance!
+* **Set a Star** - the simplest action but still very helpful.
+Any your activity shows to possible sponsors that the project is relevant.

-[Here](https://github.com/ElbyFross/wpf-handler/wiki/Support-of-the-initiative) you may find all possible information about other ways to contribution and find out what the project's expenses.
+* [Here](https://github.com/ElbyFross/wpf-handler/wiki/Support-of-the-initiative) you may find other ways to contribution.